rotto32/cascadiajs_notes/README.md

 ----

 ## Opening Comments
-Better talks today than yesterday.
 They have a live stream at 2019.cascadiajs.com/live.

-Carter Rabasa - one of lead organizers for CascadiaJS.

-(206) 260-1145 Code of Conduct bot, text "Hello" for a question.

 Tougo Coffee provides coffee.
 Locations in Central District, First Hill.